- 1.1. Valid Information

 1.8.1.
 The default language of Discogs is English.
 However, Discogs supports Unicode and allows releases in any language and character set.
 Releases must be submitted in the language used on them, they should not be translated or transliterated.

 1.8.2.
-Some releases may have entire sections of text duplicated in multiple languages - for example the tracklistings on some classical releases.
+Some releases may have entire sections of text duplicated in multiple languages.
+For example, this is true for tracklistings on some classical releases.
 You can either pick one language to enter, or you can enter all the languages.
 The preference goes to all languages being entered.

 1.8.2.a.
 When picking one language, use the primary language on the release (probably the same language that is used in the small print).
 If there is no clear primary language then use the English version.
 If there is no English version then use the language version that the releasing labels country uses.